Larger Quantities, Lower Prices

 In total, there are about 30 species of bulrush.

 It is best to mix bulrush grass with another type of seed grass when you lay it down.
 This creates the best atmosphere for the bulrush to flourish.
-Simply mix a ratio of about 10% bulrush and 90% normal grass and throw it in location around a pond or lake that you prefer.
+Just mix a ratio of about 10% bulrush and 90% natural grass and throw it in location around a pond or lake that you prefer.

-Bulrush plants are also good for the environment of your pond.
+Bulrush plants are also suitable for the environment of your pond.
 Bulrushes act as an absorbent, taking in poisonous metals and dangerous micro-organisms.

 Bulrush is also used frequently in the arts, providing the perfect material to weave baskets, wreaths, and hats.
 The grass grows extremely quick, providing an endless source of materials for current or would-be crafters.